pattiereaves/talk-prototyping-in-the-browser/slides.md

 ---

+## 🤔
-## What kind of projects would you do this on?
+## What kind of projects should you prototype?

-Any new redesign of a WordPress theme where you need to architect a new design from scratch.
+Note: Any new redesign of a WordPress theme where you need to architect a new design from scratch.

 It could also work on themes where you are building the design of a new component or area.
 You can commit to prototyping as much or as little of the theme as you like, depending on your project’s needs.